dan1oo/Cphy_SSM/README.md

 ## Reflection and Future Work

-We found this project both challenging and rewarding.
-At first, understanding the HiPPO framework and DPLR decomposition was conceptually difficult, but working through the code clarified how the theory translates into efficient computation.
-Writing our own kernel generation and FFT routines helped reinforce our understanding of spectral filtering.

 Challenges included:
 - Understanding how HiPPO and discretization affect stability
 - Managing gradient growth when $A$ is applied repeatedly